labstreaminglayer/App-Gamepad/README.md

 1. An IDE.
 QtCreator or Visual Studio both tested to work.

 Then follow the general [LSL Application build instructions](https://labstreaminglayer.readthedocs.io/dev/app_build.html).

+### Known Issues

+The application crashes if you close/quit while the stream is linked.

 ## License